wikimatze/vimfiles/README.md

 - `:Gitv!` ... opens only commits which affects the current file
 - `yc` ... yanks the SHA of the commit
 - `co` ... performs a checkout of the commit on the currently focused commit
-  - `D` ... diff the current open file with the focused file focused under the cursor

 ## [github-issues](https://github.com/jaxbot/github-issues.vim)
 GitHub issue lookup support, press # to enable omnicompletion